francois141/francois141.github.io/_posts/2009-10-01-driver-visionfive2.md

 ## Step 1: Set Up Debian on the VisionFive2 Board

 Take your microSD card, download the image and Balena Etcher, and flash it.
 This step is straightforward.
 Then you can connect using `user` as the username and `starfive` as the password.
+Personally I connect either with UART or through SSH.

 ## Step 2: Download a Specific Linux Kernel

-By default, dynamic modules are disabled in the Debian image, and we can't compile kernel modules because the kernel file doesn't have a build folder.
-To address this issue, we can download another release that supports dynamic modules.
-For this tutorial, we use version `v3.6.1`.
+By default, dynamic modules are disabled with the Debian distribution, and we can't compile kernel modules because the kernel sources don't have a build folder.
+To address this issue, we download another release that supports dynamic modules.
+For this tutorial, we use version `v3.6.1` and place the new kernel in the boot folder.

 ```bash
 echo "starfive" | sudo -S su